 7: Classes on/off

+There is a bug that sometimes causes the program to display too many slashess.
 I won't fix that because that would take too long, and it will probably double the amount of code.

+In connect four you try to get 4 of your boxes connected in all directions.
+It is just a replacement for the on-paper version.
 It does not have a CPU enemy or any win-detection at all, because I was too lazy to code that.

+A screensaver-like program with 4 diagonally moving lines.
+They change the color of the pixel they pass over.
+Press ENTER to let them turn 90 degrees.
 That is basically it, it was just a thing to deal with the time.

 A really basic and not at all challenging game where you have to avoid evil VV's of DOOM falling from the top of the screen for an unknown reason.